rikby/html-entries/README.md

 fetcher              = HtmlEntry::PageFetcher.new
 fetcher.instructions = {
+    # This block fetched by using CSS selector contains an entry (or entries).
+    # There are might be several blocks, as in this example.
     block: {
         type:     :selector,
         selector: '#question-mini-list .question-summary',
     },
+    # Further, we have to describe entity attributes
     entity:
            [
+               # If fetched node/s contains several attributes data,
+               # you may describe all of them.
+               # In this example: question "summary" and "url".
                {
                    selector: '.summary h3 a',
                    data:     {